 10 Blush Application Mistakes You Don’t Even Realize You’re Making

 While blush is a great way to give your complexion a rosy, youthful flush, putting on too little or too much can really mess up your makeup.
-From picking a bad brush to placing your rouge in the wrong spot, there are a few blush mistakes that are important to avoid.
+From picking a bad brush to placing your color in the wrong spot, there are a few blush mistakes that are important to avoid.
 To ensure that your blush stays looking subtle and sweet rather than splotchy and unblended, read ahead.
 We’re rounding up the top ten blush mistakes that you may not even know you’re making.

 Blush Mistake #1: Forgetting to Prime

 Have you ever applied powdered blush to your cheekbones only to have to reapply within a few hours?
 Know that you’re not alone.
-To avoid having to touch up, make sure you’re using a great makeup primer.
+To avoid having to touch it up, make sure you’re using a great makeup primer.
 Not only will it help your makeup (and blush) last longer, it can also help you achieve a little extra glow, too.
 We’ve been loving the Giorgio Armani Luminous Silk Primer.

 Blush Mistake #2: Only Using Powdered Formulas

 If you typically reach for powder blush and feel like you’re lacking luminosity, try swapping out your everyday formula for an option that has a cream or liquid consistency.
 From cushion compact blushes to cheek stains, there are tons of products that can help you switch things up.
 Need a recommendation?
 Try the Maybelline New York Cheek Heat.
-It’s super sheer, easy to apply and is available at the drugstore.
+It’s buildable, easy to apply and is available at the drugstore.